Varunvarutp098-crypto/Varunvarutp098-crypto/README.md

 ## Hi there 👋

 # 💫 About Me:
-I am a 1st year BCA student AMD ALSO A NIMCET 2028 Aspirant
+I am a 1st year BCA student AND ALSO A NIMCET 2028 Aspirant

 ## 🌐 Socials: